browserengineering/book/book/skipped.md

 are often implemented in HTML and rendered by the browser itself.

-Also, it'd be almost impossible to build complex web apps without some kind of debugging aid, so all real browsres have built-in debuggers.
+Also, it'd be almost impossible to build complex web apps without some kind of debugging aid, so all real browsers have built-in debuggers.
-Believe it or not, for quite a long time browser engineers just did a lot of [printf debugging][printf].
+Believe it or not, for quite a long time we developers just did a lot of [`console.log` debugging][printf] (or even `alert` debugging, before there was an easy way to see the console!).
 This changed in a big way with the innovative [Firebug] browser extension for Firefox, and eventually today's integrated developer tools.
 These developer tools have deep integration with the browser engine itself to implement features like